NikiReis/Pratic_Projects_UCB/README.md

 Third One: Using modularization and Object Oriented Programming

 Disclaimer:
-  Both Pratic Projects 2 (in C and Python) are in Brazilian Portuguese, it is going to be avaible in english and also in italian as soon as possible.
+  Both Pratic Projects 2 (in C and Python) are currently in Brazilian Portuguese, it is going to be avaible in english and also in italian as soon as possible.